Property Management · Last updated 2 June 2026

 What is the levante wind and why does it matter for landlords?

-The levante is a strong easterly wind that can batter Gibraltar's eastern face with considerable force, particularly in autumn and winter.
-It can damage external fittings, outdoor furniture, AC units mounted on external walls, and terrace accessories.
+The levante is a strong easterly wind that batters Gibraltar's eastern face, particularly in autumn and winter.
+It can damage external fittings, outdoor furniture, externally mounted AC units, and terrace accessories.
 After major levante events, landlords should inspect their properties for any storm damage.

 Is professional property management worth the cost for Gibraltar landlords?

-For landlords who are not based in Gibraltar, yes unequivocally.
-For local landlords with good contractor contacts and time to manage, it is a calculation based on your time value and risk tolerance.
-Management fees typically run 8 to 12 percent of monthly rent.
-The value comes from faster repairs, better contractors, lower vacancy, and legal compliance assurance.
+For landlords not based in Gibraltar, the answer is almost always yes.
+For local landlords with good contractor contacts and time to manage, it is a calculation based on time value and risk tolerance.
+Industry estimates put management fees at 8 to 12 percent of monthly rent.
+The value comes from faster repairs, vetted contractor rates, lower vacancy, and proper documentation should any dispute reach the Rent Tribunal.

 Ethan Roworth